UweStolz/page-icon/README.md

 A library to find the highest resolution website logo for a given url.

-This a Javascript implementation of <http://stackoverflow.com/a/22007642/5076225>.
+This a TypeScript implementation of the original page-icon library.

 ## Installation

-Only supported on Node.js >=v4.2 because of promise support.

-If support is desired for earlier versions, a global promise polyfill is required.

 ```bash
 $ yarn install page-icon --dev